Roman Mählich

 Roman Mählich (born 17 September 1971) is an Austrian football manager and a former player.

 Club career

-A stocky midfielder, Mählich started his professional career at Wiener Sportclub before moving to FC Tirol Innsbruck in 1994.
-After one season in Tyrol, he joined Sturm Graz and had his most successful period with them, winning 2 league titles and 3 domestic cups, as well as playing in the UEFA Champions League.
+A stocky midfielder, Mählich started his professional career at Wiener Sport-Club before moving to FC Tirol Innsbruck in 1994.
+After one season in Tyrol, he joined Sturm Graz and had his most successful period with them, winning two league titles and three domestic cups, as well as playing in the UEFA Champions League.

-After 8 seasons in Graz, he played for some lower league sides as well as for the Austria Wien reserves.
+After eight seasons in Graz, he played for some lower league sides as well as for the Austria Wien reserves.

 International career

 He made his debut for Austria in a September 1992 friendly match against Portugal and was a participant at the 1998 FIFA World Cup.
 He earned 20 caps, no goals scored.
 His last international was a May 2002 friendly match against Germany.